 where $Scal^T$ is the transverse scalar curvature, $\tau_b$ is the basic mean curvature field and $\kappa_b$ is dual to $\tau_b$ via the bundle-like metric.
 We refer the readers to Section 2 for the relevant definitions.

 In this paper, we fix the leafwise metric $g_F$ and deform the transverse metric $g^T$.
 Similar to the manifold case, we define the number We have the following proposition about this functional.
-We set
+Set

-where $m$ is codimension of the foliation $F$.
+where $m$ is the codimension of $F$.
 This is invariant under the scaling of the transverse metric. \begin{prop} Let $(M,F)$ be a closed manifold with a Riemannian foliation $F$.
 Let $g(0)$ be the initial bundle like metric.
-Suppose we fix the leafwise metric $g_F=g\big|_F$ and deform the transverse part along the flow
+Suppose that we fix the leafwise metric $g_F=g\big|_F$ and deform the transverse part along the flow

 where $g^T$ denotes the transverse part of the metric $g$.
 Then, the above functional $\lambda^T$ is weakly non-decreasing along this flow. \end{prop}